 It wasn’t until 14 years later that Pharmacyclics conducted its first human trials of ibrutinib, which went on to become the company’s first Food and Drug Administration-approved product in 2014 and a blockbuster drug.

 The following year, AbbVie (NYSE: ABBV) acquired Pharmacyclics for $21 billion.

-If you had bought Pharmacyclics on December 7, 2009, after the company presented positive results from a Phase 1 study, you could have bought the stock for $2.35.
-A little more than five years later, the company announced it was being acquired and you could have sold it for $230.48.
+If you had bought shares of Pharmacyclics on December 7, 2009, after the company presented positive results from a Phase 1 study, you would’ve paid $2.35 per share.
+A little more than five years later, the company announced it was being acquired and you could have sold for $230.48 per share.

-Pharmacyclics is the exception though, not the rule.
+Pharmacyclics and Medivation are the exceptions, though, not the rule.
 Most early-stage biotech companies never have that kind of success.
 Many never get a drug on the market.